Ed Sheeran says many of his pop peers "actively want him to fail"

-During an interview on a recent edition of the Halfcast Podcast, Sheeran explained: “In terms of people that actually root for me and want me to win… I know so many artists who, whenever I win, scoff, and actually, actively want me to fail,” he said.
+During an interview on a recent edition of the Halfcast Podcast, Sheeran explained: “In terms of people that actually root for me and want me to win… I know so many artists who, whenever I win, scoff, and actually, actively want me to fail.

 “But they would never tell me, I just know.
 I hang around with people and I hear things.”